withastro/astro/.changeset/real-drinks-melt.md

 Astro's static analysis to determine which `<script>` tags to bundle together just got a little smarter!

 Astro create bundles that optimize script usage between pages and place them in the head of the document so that they are downloaded as early as possible.
-One limitation to Astro's exiting approach has been that you could not dynamically use hoisted scripts.
+One limitation to Astro's existing approach has been that you could not dynamically use hoisted scripts.
 Each page received the same, all-inclusive bundle whether or not every script was needed on that page.

 Now, Astro has improved the static analysis to take into account the actual imports used.